How to buy Amazon stock

 The annual report is a great first step at finding out about the company, but you’ll want to do more than this.
 You’ll want to study what other companies are doing to compete with Amazon because it’s important to have a broad perspective on the industry.

 For example, while Amazon seems to own online retail, Walmart has not simply sat around.
 The brick-and-mortar retailer has expanded aggressively into online, too, and has been a leader in logistics for decades.
 So you’ll want to understand the industry dynamics.

 2. Does Amazon make sense in your portfolio?

 A solidly run, blue chip company such as Amazon can fit in almost any portfolio.
 High-quality companies don’t go out of style, but does Amazon fit your investing philosophy?
 And though the business is strong, the stock can bounce around a lot, making for a bumpy ride.

 While its fastest years of growth are probably behind it, Amazon can still put up substantial growth.
-Amazon is best known for its retail website, but the company is incubating other businesses inside it, such as Amazon Web Services, a leading cloud-computing company.
+Amazon is best known for its retail website, but the company has built other businesses as well, such as Amazon Web Services, a leading cloud-computing company.